The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 Absentee Voting

-Delaware voters may request an absentee ballot if they have one of the following excuses to vote absentee:
+Delaware voters may request an absentee ballot if they are registered to vote, complete an absentee application, and have one of the following excuses to vote absentee:

 • the voter will be absent from the district while on vacation